SerStakeAlot/Wealth-Wars/docs/getting-started.md

 When you have excess credits and want to secure long-term value.
 The 10:1 rate means you need significant credits to make it worthwhile.

 ### "How do streaks work?"
-Daily logins increase your earning multiplier.
-The longer your streak, the more credits you earn per click.
+Daily consistency increases your earning multiplier.
+The longer your streak, the more credits you earn per work action.

 ### "Is this a game or education?"
 Both!
 You're playing an engaging game while naturally learning financial concepts that apply to real-world investing.

 ## 🚀 Next Steps

-1. **Start Playing**: Jump into the game and begin clicking
+1. **Start Playing**: Jump into the game and begin your daily work routine
 2. **Join Community**: Connect with other players when guilds launch
 3. **Study Strategy**: Watch successful players and learn their methods
 4. **Stay Updated**: Follow development progress and new features